VMML/vmmlib/RELNOTES.md

 ## Support

-* questions, comments and requests can be issued at https://github.com/VMML/vmmlib/issues
+* comments and requests can be issued at https://github.com/VMML/vmmlib/issues
 * contributions can be merged into vmmlib via a pull request

 # Errata